 We all engage in competition every day – whether it’s through sports, business, politics, the arts, etc. Competition affects us all and contributes to our individual character, local communities and overall culture.

-That’s why we’ve chosen Spirit of Competition as our new two-year set of programs.
-Like Food for Thought, this theme is designed to celebrate, examine and question the role something plays in our daily lives.
-This time, it’s competition.
-Through the lens of athletics, politics and economics, we’ll examine five core elements of competition: civility, rivalry, passion, innovation and failure.
+That’s why we chose Spirit of Competition as a theme for our programs in 2012 and 2013.
+Like Food for Thought before it, this theme was designed to celebrate, examine and question the role something plays in our daily lives.
+However, this time, it was competition.
+Through the lens of athletics, politics and economics, we examined five core elements of competition: civility, rivalry, passion, innovation and failure.

-Visit the traveling exhibit.
-An interactive experience that contains short films and interactives, this exhibit engages visitors across the state in thought-provoking conversations about the core elements of competition.
-Featuring Indiana stories about well-known and lesser-known competitors, this exhibit was designed in partnership with the Indiana Historical Society.
-Get a sneak peek, here.
+An interactive traveling exhibit.
+This experience included short films and interactives and engaged visitors across the state in thought-provoking conversations about the core elements of competition.
+Featuring Indiana stories about well-known and lesser-known competitors, this exhibit was designed in partnership with the Indiana Historical Society and visited locations such as the Indiana State Fair, the Indianapolis International Airport and small museums and libraries.
+Take a look at some of the components, here.

-Are you an educator?
-Download our new Spirit of Competition teacher toolkits!
-Designed by a curriculum advisor, these resources will help educators encourage students to think, read and talk about elements of competition through lessons integrated with social studies, English, civics and physical education curriculum.
+Teacher toolkits.
+Designed by a curriculum advisor, these resources help educators encourage students to think, read and talk about elements of competition through lessons integrated with social studies, English, civics and physical education curriculum.

 Before the Big Game: Lessons learned — so far.